harshguptaev/Property_Measurement-RAG-POC/docling_exports/RoofReport-65313315/RoofReport-65313315.md

 <!-- image -->

+N

+10'8"

+22'1"

+Other = 0'

 '

+In some cases, pitch labels have been removed for readability.
+Flat facets are labels 'F'.

 ## Pitch (Degrees)

 In some cases, pitch labels have been removed for readability.
 Flat facets are labels 'F'.

+&lt; 18°

 <!-- image -->

 <!-- image -->